fikte/calendar-period-week-notes/README.md

 ## ScratchPad

-The ScratchPad textarea allows for quick taking of notes which are also saved to a ScratchPad note file in your vault, enabling what you add here will be saved and sync'd across your devices.
-Whilst the textarea cannot render markdown, viewing the note of course does
+The ScratchPad textarea allows for quick taking of notes which are also saved to a ScratchPad note file in your vault, meaning what you add here will be saved and sync'd across your devices.
+The screenshot shows the ScratchPad notes and the note in the main view with hhe rendered markdown.
+The location of where the ScratchPad note is saved in your vault is configuratble in the plugin settings.
+Tip: if the ScratchPad note is selected and not loaded in the main view, click the tab again and it will be loaded for viewing.

 <img width="40%" height="40%" alt="image" src="https://github.com/user-attachments/assets/c664917e-50ae-47b7-8a81-01bef22c16d9" />